-We love Alta because it’s not only easy to use when fully loaded, it also a breeze to use when not carrying bikes.
-Considering our bike racks are on our cars for over six months of the year and only a very small percentage of that time it is actually fully loaded with bikes, ease of use when not loaded is almost just as important.
+We love Alta because it’s easy to use when fully loaded, but also a breeze to use when not carrying bikes.
+Considering our bike racks are almost always on the car, but only a very small percentage of that time is actually fully loaded with bikes, ease of use when not loaded is almost just as important.

-- Angled hitch arm – a life-saver for additional clearance around town when not fully loaded
+- Angled hitch arm – a life-saver for additional clearance, whether loaded or not!

 - Quickly tilts down for rear access – Alta quickly and easily tilts down when unloaded as well as loaded.
-Most racks can tilt down, but often take more time or effort than the Alta, especially when unloaded.
+Most racks can tilt down, but often take more time or effort than the Alta.

 - Voile tire straps – Easy to use, easy to replace, and can even be used to strap a tube or water bottle to your bike in a pinch

 While not affecting the usability of the racks, we love supporting great companies who stand behind their products.
-The main reason Alta Rack cost more is due to their commitment to keeping manufacturing in the US.
+The main reason an Alta Rack costs more is due to their commitment to keeping manufacturing in the US.

 - Made in the USA with exceptional quality (Lolo Racks is an exception and is also made in the USA)